eliemichel/OpenMfx/doc/sphinx/Reference/ofxMeshEffectActions.rst

 Actions Passed to a Mesh Effect
 ===============================

 OpenFX defines a unified way to interact with plug-ins through the notion of `action <https://openfx.readthedocs.io/en/master/Reference/ofxCoreAPI.html#the-plug-in-main-entry-point-and-actions>`_.
-Actions passed to an Open Mesh Effect's plug-in main entry point are either some actions from OpenFX core, used with the same meaning, or dedicated actions.
+Actions passed to an OpenMfx' plug-in main entry point are either some actions from OpenFX core, used with the same meaning, or dedicated actions.

 For generic actions, the ``handle`` passed to to main entry point is an :cpp:type:`OfxMeshEffectHandle`.